When Complex Divorce And Family Law Matters Must Be Handled Right, People Turn To Us

 The attorneys at Taege Law Offices have a proven record of success handling complex child custody cases in Illinois.
 We are aggressive advocates for our clients in the courtroom and compassionate allies behind our law office doors.

-To arrange a confidential legal consultation with one of our knowledgeable family law attorneys, contact us online or by telephone at 312-667-7706.
+To arrange a confidential legal consultation with a family law Chicago attorney, contact us online or by telephone at 312-667-7706.